algosup/2022-2023-project-1-smart-signage-Project-5-group/Functionnal spécification.md

 ## Software

 If the software stop working due to a crash for example, the device will not be able to send data to the user.
 It will be a problem for the user because he will not be able to check if the signage is working or not.

+# Glossary

+LED : a LED is an electric component which create light when a current goes through it.

+Signage : a signage is all LEDs together which shapes the logo that the client needs.